kevincasey126/Movie-Night/README.md

 **Compilation Instructions:**

+NOTE: Servers are no longer active and application requires log in to use

 To run the JAR file, you must be running Java 15.
 The moviecache folder and placeholder image file must be in the same directory as the JAR file.